 Anomaly Detection in API: What is Anomaly Detector?

-An anomaly detector, “A.D”, is an AI software service that uses API technology to help you monitor and detect anomalies in time series data of simple and complex systems without necessarily having background in machine learning.
+An anomaly detector or “A.D” is an AI software service that uses API technology to help you monitor and detect anomalies in time series data of simple and complex systems without necessarily having background in machine learning.

 We refer to anomaly as an unexpected pattern of an API data structure.
 Alternatively, to detect anomaly in APIs you need to set your own API threshold if you don’t have access to an anomaly detector.
 A threshold simply means a value that an API code quantity must reach (e.g error rate) before an anomaly can occur.
 It is necessary for you to constantly update your threshold with new values as recent data are being fetched by the API.
 AAPI-Ops select the best anomaly threshold based on the pattern or recent data.
 If an AAPI-Ops detect an anomaly, the fully details of the anomaly are displayed on the Anomaly Events Dashboard so you can check the Anomaly in the API Monitoring dashboard and if needed make corrections to your code.